ashikarjen/AICartTracker-backend/README.md

 6. **API Responses:** The application provides API endpoints that return the status and results of the scraping tasks.

 ## Deployment
 The project is fully containerized using Docker, allowing for easy setup and deployment.
 The application, database, and other services are defined in a docker-compose.yml file, enabling all components to run seamlessly in isolated containers.
+For orchestration and scaling, Kubernetes (Minikube) is used, making it easier to manage and deploy the application across clusters.

 ## CI/CD Pipeline
 A GitHub Actions workflow automates the continuous integration and deployment process.
 The pipeline builds the Docker image, runs tests, and pushes the image to Docker Hub whenever changes are pushed to the main branch.